technofocus-pte/ppteamsintpvt/Labs/Lab 7/Lab 7 - Create adaptive card for Teams.docx.md

     ![A screenshot of a computer Description automatically generated](./media/image34.png)

 9. Go to your mail box to check the poll response.
+Select **App launcher** from the top left corner of the Teams and select **Outlook**.
 The email notification contains the body that shows who submitted the response and which car was selected.

     ![A screenshot of a computer Description automatically generated](./media/image35.png)

-10. Back on the Power Automate page we can Run history of flow as **Succeeded**.
+10. Back on the Power Automate page we can see **Run history** of flow as **Succeeded**.

     ![A screenshot of a computer Description automatically generated](./media/image36.png)